nvbien2000/proofs-that-Im-good-at-DSA/README.md

 - Grade 10: **Gold medal** in the 30/4 Olympic exam for the *southern region* - Vietnam ([view exam](<exams/exam Olympic G10.pdf>)).
 - Grade 11: **Bronze medal** in the 30/4 Olympic exam for the *southern region* - Vietnam ([view exam](<exams/exam Olympic G11.pdf>)); **Third prize** in the Provincial Excellent Student Competition ([view exam](<exams/exam Provincial G11.pdf>)).
 - Bach Khoa University at HCMC: **Third prize** of the 2019 Pascal Descendants Contest co-organized by the School with TEKO; Reached **the semi-final** of Code Tour x Uni co-organized by the School with VNG.
-- Work at Viettel Solutions: Third prize in Hackathon Backend Code Challenge 2023 ([view HackerRank leader board](https://www.hackerrank.com/contests/backend-code-challenge/leaderboard)).
+- Work at Viettel Solutions: **Third prize** in Hackathon Backend Code Challenge 2023 ([view HackerRank leaderboard](https://www.hackerrank.com/contests/backend-code-challenge/leaderboard)).

 There are also many Math awards that I have [here](Math).
 I don't list the awards at the District level because they would be too many.